GallagherSecurity/cc-rest-docs/training/README.md

         }
     }

-That is not the exact JSON you will get -- it's not even JSON -- but hopefully you get the idea.
+That is not the exact JSON you will get---it's not even JSON---but hopefully you get the idea.

 ## Cardholder summary